PlasmaControl/TearingModeSurvival/README.md

 **Data Availability**

-The dataset used in the publication cited above is available at: DOI 10.17605/OSF.IO/3C7AY
+The dataset used in the publication cited above is available at: https://doi.org/10.17605/OSF.IO/3C7AY